awsdocs/amazon-opensearch-service-developer-guide/doc_source/ingestion.md

 When you create a pipeline, use the required `version` option to specify the major version of Data Prepper to use\.
 For example, `version: "2"`\.
 OpenSearch Ingestion retrieves the latest supported *minor* version of that major version and provisions the pipeline with that version\.
 For more information, see [Specifying the pipeline version](creating-pipeline.md#pipeline-version)\.

+For information about the latest version that OpenSearch Ingestion supports, see [2\.4 release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.4.0)\.
 For information about the features and bug fixes that are in each version of Data Prepper, see the [Releases](https://github.com/opensearch-project/data-prepper/releases) page\.
 Not every minor version of a particular major version is supported by OpenSearch Ingestion\.

 ## Scaling pipelines<a name="ingestion-scaling"></a>